Do I Need Pre-Approval To Make Offer And Proceed With Mortgage

 - However, it does not guarantee you a mortgage loan approval and a set clear to close

-- Majority of lenders have their own internal overlays
+- The majority of lenders have their own internal overlays

 Many times can override an Automated Underwriting System approval.